abdullahworld/Remote-helicopter-control-Embedded-Systems/README.md

 PID control to maintain stable flight.
 The buttons are used to change the height and yaw.

+Note: This program was designed on CCS8.3.0.00009 to work with the compiler TI v 18.1.4.LTS.

 ## Inputs

 > #### Altitude sensor